-- casino premises
+- Casino premises

-- bingo premises
+- Bingo premises

-- betting premises, including betting tracks
+- Betting premises, including betting tracks

-- adult gaming centres
+- Adult gaming centres

-- family entertainment centres
+- Family entertainment centres

-Premises can be 'any place' but the Act generally prevents more than one premises licence applying to any one place.
-A single building could be subject to more than one premises licence provided they are for different parts of the building and those parts can be genuinely regarded as being separate 'premises'.
+Premises can be "any place" but the Act generally prevents more than one premises licence applying to any one place.
+A single building could be subject to more than one premises licence provided they are for different parts of the building and those parts can be genuinely regarded as being separate "premises".
 It is recommended that applicants familiarise themselves with paragraphs 7.5 to 7.11 of the Commission's Guidance in this respect.
-With regard to 'splitting' premises the Council has particular regard to paragraphs 7.29 to 7.37 of the Commission's

-Guidance.
-Applicants will need to satisfy the Council that premises are genuinely 'different' and 'separate' in each case.
+With regard to "splitting" premises the Licensing Authority has particular regard to paragraphs 7.31 and 7.39 of the Commission's Guidance.
+Applicants will need to satisfy the Licensing Authority that premises are genuinely "different" and "separate" in each case.

-Any entrances and exits from parts of a building covered by one or more licences need to be separate and identifiable so that the separation of the premises is not compromised and that people are not allowed to 'drift' accidentally into a gambling area from one licensed activity to another.
+Any entrances and exits from parts of a building covered by one or more licences need to be separate and identifiable so that the separation of the premises is not compromised, and that people are not allowed to "drift" accidently into a gambling area.
+In this context, it should normally be possible to access the premises without going through another licensed premises or premises with a permit.